Skip to content

 Why Measure KPIs?

 KPIs are more than just numbers you report weekly, monthly, or quarterly.
 They enable you to understand the health and performance of your business so that you can make vital adjustments to get closer to the achievement of your strategic goals.
-Why should you be measuring your security performance KPIs?
-Here are five reasons.

 1. To Measure Progress Over Time